-- complete the online expression of interest form and if successful the program application form on business.gov.au

-- provide all the information requested
+- complete the online application form via business.gov.au - provide all the information requested

-- address all eligibility and merit criteria

-- include all necessary attachments
+- address all eligibility and assessment criteria - include all necessary attachments.

-You will receive confirmation when you submit your application.
 You should retain a copy of your application for your own records.

 You are responsible for making sure your application is complete and accurate.
-Giving false or misleading information is a serious offence under the Criminal Code 1995 (Cth).
+Giving false or misleading information is a serious offence under the Criminal Code Act 1995 (Cth).
 If we consider that you have provided false or misleading information we may not progress your application.
 If you find an error in your application after submitting it, you should call us immediately on 13 28 46.